Pavan-Rajesh/Pavan-Rajesh/README.md

   <br>

-- 🌱 I’m currently learning webd-evelopment
+- 🌱 I’m currently learning web-development

-- 💬 Ask me about front end and suggestions for the design of a web page
+- 💬 Ask me about front end and suggestions for designginig web page

 - 📫 How to reach me: mail me at pavanrajesh365@gmail.com